padogrid/bundle-gemfire-10-cluster-wan-app-grafana/README.md

 ## Installing Bundle

 ❗️ Before installing this bundle, create and switch to a GemFire cluster configured with GemFire 10.1.0+.
 This is required due to the auto-intialization step performed by this bundle.
+See [Installing GemFire](#installing-gemfire) for instructions.

 ```bash
 install_bundle -init -checkout bundle-gemfire-10-cluster-wan-app-grafana